 Read the following tutorials that deal with transparent background GIF images and Animated GIF images.

-Note: For lower version uses of Fireworks, screenshot images may differ.
-Recommended Version: Fireworks CS5.5
+Adobe Fireworks CS3 & below users: For lower versions of Fireworks, some features, steps and screenshot images may differ.
+Recommended Version: Fireworks CS6